lucky7xz/pyCura/README.md

  ⚙️ **Easy to Customize** | 🔌 **Highly Extensible**
 --------------------------------|------------------------
- Configure ***data processing operations*** through simple JSON files.
+ Configure ***data processing operations*** through simple <b>JSON and TOML files</b>.
 The framework is [TODO] ***very beginner-friendly***, meaning no coding experience is required for designing and running standard pipelines. | You can simply ***write a custom processing module***, drop it in the appropriate directory, and use it in your configuration file. ***No core changes are needed***, as pyCura automatically integrates new, custom components that adhere to it's interface. ***Consider contributing*** your modules to the project!
-⭐️ **Templates and Tutorials**|🎯 **Simple Dependency Management** [TODO] ***Check out the tutorial files*** to get started.
-Step-by-step guidance for parsing, inspecting, and configuring your data processing operations.  | [TODO] pyCura releases ***bundle all dependencies*** as pre-built packages for Windows, macOS, and Linux.
+⭐️ **Templates and Tutorials**|🎯 **Simple Dependency Management**
+ ***Check out the tutorial files*** to get started.
+Step-by-step guidance for parsing, inspecting, and configuring your data processing operations.  | pyCura releases ***bundle all dependencies*** as pre-built packages for Windows, macOS, and Linux.
 This provides a simple way to install and run the framework.
 You can, of course, install the dependencies via PyPI if you prefer.

 ***See the sections below for more information.***